MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 # [JavaScript](#tab/javascript)

 Declarative only works with adaptive dialogs.
 To use adaptive dialogs, your project needs to install the **botbuilder-dialogs-adaptive** npm package.
-Once installed you can enable declarative by installing the **botbuilder-dialogs-declarative** NuGet package, then create the following references in your code in `index.js`:
+Once installed you can enable declarative by creating the following references in your code in **index.js**:

 <!--[!code-JavaScript[AdaptiveDialogComponentRegistration](~/../botbuilder-samples/blob/master/experimental/adaptive-dialog/javascript_nodejs/20.echo-bot-declarative/index.js?range=4-10&highlight=4-5)]-->